warrior1211421/Gaming-Techies/content/posts/best-motherboards-for-amd-ryzen-5-2600x-top-7-list.md

           Getting the best motherboard for ryzen 5 in this price is like a dream come true.
 All these features makes it stand prominent premium motherboards and a perfect choice for you to complete a high quality mid-end gaming build.
     pros:
-      - pro: "Durable Build "
+      - pro: "Durable build "
       - pro: Built-in Wi-Fi card
-      - pro: "Dual-channel Rams "
+      - pro: "Dual-channel rams "
       - pro: "USB 3.1 Type A and Type c ports. "
-      - pro: "Optimized System Ventilation "
+      - pro: "Optimized system ventilation "
-      - pro: "Affordable Price "
+      - pro: "Affordable price "
     amzlink: https://amzn.to/2Y3CYAj
     nameForTOC: ASRock AB350M PRO4
     name: 5.
 ASRock AB350M PRO4